Last Updated on May 26, 2024

 Backstory

 Our deck desperately needed some TLC.
 It had seen a few harsh winters (and a couple of little kids and dogs trudging over it every day).
+And it wasn’t a situation of it just being dirty and needing a pressure washer.
 The deck floorboard paint was flaking and the exposed wood was turning a weathered, greyish color.

 We originally tried to hire a contractor, but nobody wanted the job.
 I reached out to 3 contractors.
 Two never responded, the third replied “Sorry – booked solid”.